material-components/material-components-web/packages/mdc-button/README.md

 `mdc-button__label` | Recommended.\* Indicates the element containing the button's text label.
 `mdc-button__icon` | Optional.
 Indicates the element containing the button's icon.

-> \*_NOTE_: The `mdc-button__label` element is required for buttons with a trailing icon, but it is currently optional for
-> buttons with no icon or a leading icon.
-In the latter cases, it is acceptable for the text label to simply exist
-> directly within the `mdc-button` element.
+ **_NOTE_: The `mdc-button__label` element is required for buttons with a trailing icon, but it is currently optional for buttons with no icon or a leading icon.
+In the latter cases, it is acceptable for the text label to simply exist directly within the `mdc-button` element.<br>
-> However, the `mdc-button__label` class may become mandatory for all cases in the future, so it is recommended to
+ However, the `mdc-button__label` class may become mandatory for all cases in the future so we recommended to always include it.**
-> always include it to be future-proof.

-### Sass Mixins
+### Sass mixins

 To customize a button's color and properties, you can use the following mixins.

-#### Basic Sass Mixins
+#### Basic Sass mixins

 MDC Button uses [MDC Theme](../mdc-theme)'s `primary` color by default.
 Use the following mixins to customize it.